FREE PRINTABLE: LOW CARB & KETO FOOD LISTGET IT NOW

 Video Showing How To Make Keto Fish Sticks:

-Scroll up a bit to see the video for this recipe -- it's located directly above the ingredients list.
+Tap here to jump to the video for this recipe -- it's located directly above the ingredients list.
 It's the easiest way to learn how to make Keto Fish Sticks!

 Nutrition facts are provided as a courtesy.
 Have questions about calculations or why you got a different result?
 Please see our nutrition policy.

 Create a free account to save your favourites recipes and articles!Sign Up To Save Recipes

 © Copyright Maya Krampf for Wholesome Yum.
 Please DO NOT SCREENSHOT OR COPY/PASTE recipes to social media or websites.
 We'd LOVE for you to share a link with photo instead. 🙂